ArDoCo/ReplicationPackage-ICSE25_LiSSA-Toward-Generic-Traceability-Link-Recovery-through-RAG/README.md

 a. `LiSSA-RATLR-V1` contains the code and datasets used to create the results without the significance tests.

 b. `LiSSA-RATLR-V2` contains the code and datasets used to create the runs used to perform significance tests.

+Note: You can run the complete evaluation using the provided `run-experiments.sh`.
+This script will run the evaluation for all configurations and datasets.
+However, the script assumes that you have already set the OpenAI API key and organization in your environment variables.
+If you want to use the cache and therefore do not need access to OpenAI, you can set the API key and organization to `dummy`by executing `export OPENAI_ORGANIZATION_ID=dummy` and `export OPENAI_API_KEY=dummy`.
+To finally, run the script, execute `bash run-experiments.sh`.

 ## Reusing LiSSA
 LiSSA is a framework that can be used to recover traceability links between any two types of artifacts.